Harden, Embiid power 76ers past Heat, even series 2-2

 Game 5 is Tuesday night in Miami.

+“It’s just James being James,” Rivers said.
+“I felt like he was going to have a big game tonight.
+You can just sense it.”

-Jimmy Butler scored 40 points and nearly one-man willed the Heat to victory.
-The Heat missed 28 of 35 3-pointers.
+Jimmy Butler scored 40 points on 13 of 20 shooting from the floor, 12 of 13 free throws and nearly one-man willed the Heat to victory.
+The Heat, who shot 38% on 3s during the season, missed 28 of 35 3-pointers.

+“I thought we had some really good looks.
+We just missed them,” Heat coach Erik Spoelstra said.

 Embiid worked out the Game 3 cobwebs and returned to the dominant form that earned him season-long “MVP!” chants from the Philly diehards.
 His first quarter was about as good as it gets for the center.
 He made 5 of 6 shots, including a 3-pointer, and scored 15 points to put the Sixers ahead.
 Worn out in Game 3 from days of inactivity because of the concussion, Embiid played all 12 minutes in the quarter.

-“He’s really weathering the storm and getting through stuff,” coach Doc Rivers said before the game.
+“We haven’t seen the best of Joel in this series yet,” Rivers said.
+“He’s still trying to figure out how to play with that mask sliding all over his face.”

-Harden took over the next quarter.
-After a scoreless first quarter, Harden scored 13 in the second.
+After a scoreless first quarter, Harden followed Embiid’s hot start and scored 13 in the second.
 He missed his first four shots of the game until he buried a 3 and then got rolling.
-He scored a bucket in transition during a 15-2 run and then waved his arms toward the crowd, calling on the to get louder.
+He scored a bucket in transition during a 15-2 run and then waved his arms toward the crowd, calling on them to get louder.

 Philadelphia shot 64% from the floor in the half.
 But 10 turnovers — that Miami converted into 13 points — kept the Sixers from stretching the lead well into double digits.
 The Sixers made nine 3s in the half to Miami’s four.